As an Amazon Associate, I earn from qualifying purchases.

 a small wooden bowl full of dried mint.

-Dehydrating mint is such a simple way to preserve this delicious pantry staple!
+Drying mint is such a simple way to preserve this delicious pantry staple!
+Learn how to make this dried mint leaves recipe in a food dehydrator, the oven, or via air drying.

 Ingredients